Speed Up Your Trade Studies With Parallel Computing in Analyzer 11.7

 - Blog Post

-- STK Analyzer
+- Analyzer and Optimizer

 There are many engineering problems that you can only solve with iteration.
 To optimize output values, you’re forced to run the same calculation many times with different parameters.
 Even when you’re using engineering software tools, there are several manual steps you must take.
 Change the input values for each run.
 Execute the runs sequentially.
 Record the output for future comparison.
 It can be time consuming and monotonous.